e-rextol/cryptography-MooCrypt/README.md

 # cryptography-MooCrypt
-My fist project in university, This is encryptor/decryptor It's nothing special and I made from my mind :)
+My first project in university, This is encryptor/decryptor It's nothing special and I made from my mind :)

 ![Main](img/main.png)